Ways to avoid these 6 intermittent fasting mistakes

 Success tips:

-Do your research and find an intermittent fasting protocol that works best for your needs.
+Do your research and find an intermittent fasting schedule that works best for your needs.

-The SIMPLE app is a handy tool for setting up a fasting protocol that’s both suitable for you and flexible enough to adjust to your lifestyle.
-Not sure which intermittent fasting protocols to choose?
-Take our SIMPLE quiz, and we can help you figure out the best plan for your unique body, preferences, and lifestyle.
+The Simple app is a handy tool for setting up a fasting schedule that’s both suitable for you and flexible enough to adjust to your lifestyle.
+Not sure which intermittent fasting schedule to choose?
+Take our Simple quiz, and we can help you figure out the best schedule for your unique body, preferences, and lifestyle.

 2. Make wise food choices when you do eat.